HidetoKimura/carnd_behavior_cloning/README.md

 1. The most of the data is a going straight scene.
 The rest is a turning left scene.
 2. The data that can be acquired at once is about 4000.
-3. I am not good at playing games and can not keep taking the drivinglog steadily.
+3. I am not good at playing games and can not keep taking the driving-log steadily.

 I tried visualizing the training data.
 Looking at the below graph, going straight scenes account for more than 90% of the whole.
 I desided to generate more training data with normal distribution with no bias.